jspahrsummers/enemy-of-the-state/Enemy of the State.md

             // q = (5, 10)
 ```

 ^ Looking at the code again, the only difference between 'p' and 'q' is the variable declaration.
-We've declared that the variable 'q' may never change.
+We’ve declared that the variable 'q' may never change.
 What this really means is that the value _stored in_ 'p' is allowed to be replaced, while the value _stored in_ 'q' is not.

 ---